Tight Analysis of Priority Queuing Policy for Egress Traffic: Introduction

-{\bf Related Work.}~~~ As mentioned earlier, there are a lot of studies concentrating on evaluating performances of functions of switches and routers, such as queue management and packet scheduling.
-The most basic one is the model consisting of single FIFO queue by Aiello et~al.~\cite{WA00} mentioned above.
+As mentioned earlier, there are a lot of studies concentrating on evaluating performances of functions of switches and routers, such as queue management and packet scheduling.
+The most basic one is the model consisting of single FIFO queue by Aiello et~al.\ \cite{WA00} mentioned above.
 In their model, each packet can take one of two values 1 or $\alpha (> 1)$.
 Andelman et~al.\ \cite{NACQ03} generalized the values of packets to any value between $1$ and $\alpha$.
 Another generalization is to allow {\em preemption}, namely, one may drop a packet that is already stored in a queue.
 Results of the competitiveness on this model are given in \cite{WA00,AKB01,MS01,AKI02,NACQ03,NACM03,NA05,ME06}.
 The multi-queue switch model \cite{YA03,YAZ04,KK09} consists of $m$ FIFO queues.
 In this model, the task of an algorithm is to manage its buffers and to schedule packets.
 The problem of designing only a scheduling algorithm in multi-queue switches is considered in \cite{SA04,YAM04,MB08,KK08,MB10}.
 Moreover, Albers and Jacobs \cite{SA07} performed an experimental study for the first time on several online scheduling algorithms for this model.
 Also, the overall performance of several switches, such as shared-memory switches \cite{EH01,AKH01,KK07}, CIOQ switches \cite{AKS03,YA06,AKI08,AKC08}, and crossbar switches \cite{AKP08,AKB08}, are extensively studied.

 Fleischer and Koga \cite{HK04} and Bar-Noy et~al.\ \cite{AB03} studied the online problem of minimizing the length of the longest queue in a switch, in which the size of each queue is unbounded.
-In \cite{HK04} and \cite{AB03}, they showed that the competitive ratio of any online algorithm is at least $\Omega(\log m)$, where $m$ is the number of queues in a switch.
-Fleischer and Koga \cite{HK04} presented a lower bound of $\Omega(m)$ for the Round Robin policy.
-In addition, in \cite{HK04} and \cite{AB03}, the competitive ratio of a greedy algorithm called Longest Queue First is at most $O(\log m)$.
+In \cite{HK04} and \cite{AB03}, they showed that the competitive ratio of any online algorithm is $\Omega(\log m)$, where $m$ is the number of queues in a switch.
+Fleischer and Koga \cite{HK04} presented a lower bound of $\Omega(m)$ for the round robin policy.
+In addition, in \cite{HK04} and \cite{AB03}, the competitive ratio of a greedy algorithm called Longest Queue First is $O(\log m)$.
+Recently, Kogan et~al.\ \cite{KK13} studied a multi-queue switch where packets with different required processing times arrive.
+(In the other settings mentioned above, the required processing times of all packets are equivalent.)